 Content strategy, despite its name, actually has much more to do with copy than with content.
 In a nutshell, content strategy is the organization of copy around and across a site.
-This is the planning of where and how to use copy to best guide a visitor through a site (or through any online experience), as well as how to use that copy and the different interactions with it to help educate them and, eventually persuade them to buy.
+This is the planning of where and how to use copy to best guide a visitor through a site (or through any online experience), as well as how to use that copy and the different interactions with it to help educate them and, eventually, persuade them to buy.

 Now, could content strategy involve content, as well?
 Sure—a site needs to plan where and how its content will be used to accomplish the above goals, too.
-By and large, though, content strategy is concerned with the copy on a website, micro site or online interaction.
+By and large, though, content strategy is concerned with the copy on a website, micro site, or online interaction.

-Using a webpage as an example, a good copywriter should already be considering the possible places a user could have come from to get to this page and the possible places they may go after this page.
+Using a webpage as another example, a good copywriter should already be considering the possible places a user could have come from to get to this page and the possible places they may go after this page.
 That’s a piece of content strategy right there.

 Content strategists are usually people who have a strong and extensive background in copywriting, paired with a solid grasp of user experience design and an understanding of technical possibilities and limitations.

 Now, to add another layer—and, hopefully, clear up a bit more confusion—let’s add to this the term “content marketing.”
-Content marketing actually is related to content; in very broad terms, it’s the technique of creating and distributing relevant content to engage a target audience with a brand, hoping that this engagement will eventually lead to purchase.”
+Content marketing actually is related to content; in very broad terms, it’s the technique of creating and distributing relevant content to engage a target audience with a brand, hoping that this engagement will eventually lead to purchase.